floryn08/valheim-server-discord-bot/README.md

 # Valheim Server Discord Bot
-A Discord bot that uses the Portainer API to start and close the Valheim Server Docker container when needed.
+A Discord bot that manages your Valheim server using either Docker or Kubernetes.

 This approach minimizes resource consumption since the valheim server docker image I use doesn't support auto pausing the server when there are no players on the server.